Plants-4-Hunger is our hunger relief program that maximizes the health of people, animals, and the environment.

-The International Fund for Africa provides immediate and long-term assistance to some of the world’s most vulnerable children through their new innovative and multi-prong School Health and Nutrition Program.
+The International Fund for Africa provides immediate and long-term assistance to some of the world’s most vulnerable children through their innovative, multi-prong School Health and Nutrition Program.

 In addition to funding local staff and equipment, the program builds income-generating bakeries and mushroom gardens to increase long-term sustainability.

 In each of five schools, about one hundred of the children who are in the most dire need receive a daily meal, health monitoring, and vaccinations.

-Through our partners Help Animals India, A Well-Fed World is pleased to sponsor plant-based meals for school children in need in Nepal.
+Through our partners at ProVeg International, A Well-Fed World is able to sponsor plant-based meals for school children in need in Nepal.

 An initiative of the Grassroot Movement In Nepal, this school nutrition program provides nourishing plant-based meals to students in village schools.
 It also supports the local economy by purchasing grains, legumes, and produce from local farmers.

 Sine the start of this program, students are performing better in school and school attendance rates have risen.